GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/NIRIImg-DRTutorial/extended_cmdline.rst

     reduce @darks20s.lis
     caldb add N20160102S0423_dark.fits

+.. note:: The file name of the output processed dark is the file name of the first file in the list with `_dark` appended as a suffix.
+This the general naming scheme used by `reduce`.

 Bad Pixel Mask
 --------------
-The Gemini software comes with a static NIRI BPM that gets automatically added to all the data as it gets processed.
-The user can create from the flats and short darks a *user* BPM that will be combined with the static BPM.
-Using both the static and a fresh BPM from recent data is a better representation of the bad pixel.
-It is a recommended step.
+The DRAGONS Gemini data reduction package comes with a static NIRI bad pixel mask (BPM) that gets automatically added to all the NIRI data as it gets processed.
+The user can also create a supplemental, fresher BPM from the flats and short darks.
+It is fed to ``reduce`` as a *user* BPM that will be combined with the static BPM.
+Using both the static and a fresh BPM from recent data is a better representation of the bad pixels.
+It is an optional but recommended step.

 The flats must be passed first for ``reduce`` to select the recipe library associated with NIRI flats.
 We will not use the default recipe but rather